 The rating assigned to the long-term Non-Convertible Debenture (NCD) issue of Zydus Foundation (ZF) continues to primarily derive strength from its strong parentage of Cadila Healthcare Limited (CHL) by virtue of being its wholly-owned subsidiary.
 Majority of CHL's corporate social responsibility (CSR) spend is being done through ZF and the same is expected to continue.
 The rating also suitably factors in CHL's need-based support to ZF as a parent, since it is strategically important to the Zydus Cadila group which already has vast experience in the pharmaceutical and healthcare sectors; and through ZF the group has forayed in to the field of medical college.
 The rating also favourably factors in the high enrolment ratio of the medical college, benefits available from the state government under various schemes for its medical college and hospital along with good growth prospects for the education sector.
+There was healthy receipt of CSR funds from various Zydus Cadila group companies during FY21 (FY; refers to period April 1 to March 31) leading to strengthening of ZF's net-worth base coupled with lower than envisaged reliance on debt for its on-going capex.

-The rating of ZF, however, continues to remain constrained on account of its high leverage and envisaged insufficient operating cash flows for the foreseeable future in servicing its large project debt; thereby necessitating continued reliance on Zydus Cadila group for its servicing.
-The rating is further constrained on account of inherent execution and stabilization risk associated with its large sized on-going entirely debt funded capex for building a new 750-bed super specialty hospital-cum-medical college facility, limited track record of operation of the existing medical college and susceptibility to regulatory changes in the higher education and healthcare sectors.
-CARE also takes cognizance of the ongoing Public Interest Litigation (PIL) filed against CHL in the Honourable Gujarat High Court wherein the Court has asked CHL not to charge any fees from patients for medical treatment until the case is disposed-off.
+The rating of ZF, however, continues to remain constrained on account of its loss-incurring operations resulting into weak debt coverage indicators and envisaged insufficient operating cash flows for the foreseeable future in servicing its project debt; thereby necessitating continued reliance on Zydus Cadila group for its servicing.
+The rating is further constrained on account of inherent execution and stabilization risk associated with its large sized on-going partly debt funded capex for building a new super-speciality hospital-cum-medical college which has encountered time and cost overrun, limited track record of operation of the existing medical college and susceptibility to regulatory changes in the higher education and healthcare sectors.
+CARE also takes cognizance of the on-going Public Interest Litigation (PIL) filed against CHL in the Honourable Gujarat High Court wherein the Court has asked CHL not to charge any fees from patients for medical treatment until the case is disposed-off.
 Further, CARE takes note of ZF's formation under Section 8 of the Companies Act, 2013 with the objective of promotion of education, research or charity; and profit, if any, is to be utilized for promoting these objectives thereby limiting net surplus and cash flow.